Gloucester AC target the Midland League, Youth Development League (YDL) and the Avon League.

 In 2008, the Midland Men's and Women's leagues were merged to form the current version.
 Gloucester AC were initially placed in Division Three of the new league and straight away won this division to gain promotion to Division Two.
 After some very near misses in their quest for promotion to Division 1, they won the Division Two title in 2011 but were relegated from the top tier in the 2012 season following a neck-and-neck battle with three other clubs, all finishing on equal match points at the end of the season.
 The club had a poor first fixture in 2013, but improved at the remaining fixtures, culminating in a handsome win at the final match held at the newly refurbished Blackbridge track, the first full-scale league fixture ever held in Gloucester, to finish 3rd overall.
 After successive relegations in 2015 and 2016, 2017 saw a marked turnaround as the club finished as divisional champions three years in succession to regain their position in Division 1 for the 2020 season.

 The 2020 league was cancelled due to Covid and a temporary regional competition was introduced for the 2021 season to minimise travelling, Gloucester being placed in the Gloucestershire division which the club comfortably won.
-Hopefully 2022 will see a return to normal competition and the club rose to the occasion by dominating the competition to win the division, the first time we have been crowned Midland League Division 1 Champions in the club's history.
+2022 saw a return to normal competition and the club rose to the occasion by dominating the competition to win the division, the first time we have been crowned Midland League Division 1 Champions in the club's history.
 We now look forward to maintaining that level of performance in 2023.

 The Youth Development League provides the perfect environment for young athletes in the U13, U15, U17 and U20 age groups to compete and hone their talents in a friendly atmosphere, and also offers a great opportunity for families to come and support athletes, and learn more about competitive athletics.